-How we deal with your homeowners or condominium association in Fairfax Station
+How we manage your homeowners or condominium association in Fairfax Station

-We require that the tenant abide by all community and association covenants.
-To guide us in this duty, we need the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the tenant abide by all community and association rules.
+To help us in this endeavor, we need the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
-Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to hand over the old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
+Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+In some communities, you'll need to give us the old passes before new passes can be issued.

 Landlord Reference

-a free archive for rental investors in Fairfax Station
+a free archive for property owners in Fairfax Station

 - Collections and evictions